isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-28-post-building-faith-wartime-churches-in-syonan-to.md

 Hamzah Muzaini & Yeoh, B. S. A. (2016).
 ‘Localising’ war representations at the Changi Chapel and Museum. *In Contested memoryscapes: The politics of Second World War commemoration in Singapore* (pp. 47–68).
 Farnham, Surrey, England: Ashgate.
 (Not available in NLB holdings)

-Hayter, J. (1991).
-Priest in prison: Four years of life in Japanese-occupied Singapore, 1941–1945.
+Hayter, J. (1991). *[Priest in prison: Four years of life in Japanese-occupied Singapore, 1941–1945](http://eservice.nlb.gov.sg/itemholdings.aspx?bid=8678457)*.
 Thornhill: Tynron.
 Call no.: RSING 940.547252092 HAY

-Headley, G. (2009, March 10).
-The work of the church in the Japanese jail camps.
+Headley, G. (2009, March 10). *The work of the church in the Japanese jail camps*.
 Retrieved from From Harlech & London website.

 Imperial War Museums.
-(2016).
-Scenes in Changi prisoner-of-war camp, Singapore 1942.
+(2016). *Scenes in Changi prisoner-of-war camp, Singapore 1942*.
 Retrieved from Imperial War Museums website.

 Stubbs, P. W. (2003).
 The Changi murals: The story of Stanley Warren’s war.
 Singapore: Landmark Books.
 Call no.: RSING 940.547252092 STU